The VMware Knowledge Base provides support solutions, error messages and troubleshooting guides

 - The NICs impacted do not appear to be receiving CDP (Cisco Discovery Protocol) information from the upstream physical switch.

-To work around this issue, disable the NetQueue feature.
+To work around this issue without upgrading the network driver, disable the NetQueue feature.

 The performance enhancement from NetQueue does not benefit 1 Gb NICs.
 This feature spreads the network load across multiple CPUs, and a single CPU can handle approximately 3 Gb of network load.

-Therefore, if there are no 10 Gb NICs on the host, you can disable NetQueue for the host using these commands:
+Therefore, if there are no 10 Gb NICs on the host, you can disable NetQueue for the host by running these commands:

 # esxcli system settings kernel set -s netNetqueueEnabled -v FALSE

-- On ESXi/ESX 4.x, use this command to verify the existing settings on the
+- On ESXi/ESX 4.x, run this command to verify the existing settings on the

 # esxcfg-module -q | grep -E "^tg"